Connecting industry, community and government

 The R18+ classification is not about children

-In this opinion piece for The Punch, I give my thoughts on R18+ being an issue about adults, respond to some of the ACL and YMA comments and welcome Prof Anderson’s support of an R18+ classification.
+In this opinion piece for The Punch, the CEO of iGEA, Ron Curry gives his thoughts on R18+ being an issue about adults.
+He responds to some of the ACL and YMA comments and welcomes Prof Anderson’s support of an R18+ classification.

 Dr Christopher Ferguson discusses Craig Anderson’s metastudy on violence and video games